mdda/colab_helper/README.md

-at the top of a notebook, and have a bunch of useful stuff ready-to-go (you can choose the name under which to import it, so that you can avoid collisions with your existing code).
+at the top of a notebook, and have a bunch of useful stuff ready-to-go (you can choose the name under which to import it, so as to avoid collisions with your existing code).

 ### Google Drive helper